openfl/OpenFLDevelopersGuide/filtering-display-objects/available-display-filters.md

 The following example creates a circle object using the drawCircle() method of the Graphics class and applies a blur filter to it:

-import flash.display.Sprite;
+import openfl.display.Sprite;

-import flash.filters.BitmapFilterQuality; import flash.filters.BlurFilter;
+import openfl.filters.BitmapFilterQuality; import openfl.filters.BlurFilter;

 // Draw a circle.